Effectiveness Study of CBT for Anxiety in Children (ATACA)

 |

-The FRIENDS CBT program (developed by P. Barratt) will be delivered individually to children.
-There will be 10 weekly sessions plus 2 booster sessions.
+The behavioral intervention FRIENDS (cognitive behavior therapy program developed by P. Barratt) delivered individually.
+10 weekly sessions plus 2 booster sessions. |

 Behavioral: Cognitive behavioural therapy